Teen escort company

 In the United States, a teen escort company, also called a youth transport firm or secure transport company, is a business that specializes in transporting teenagers from their homes to various facilities in the troubled teen industry.
 Such businesses typically employ a form of legal kidnapping, abducting sleeping teenagers and forcing them into a vehicle.
-Teen escort companies in the United States are subject to little or no government regulation and commonly result in permanent trauma.
+Teen escort companies in the United States are subject to little or no government regulation and may result in long-term trauma.

 Methodology

-Teen escort companies regularly employ the practice of gooning, a form of legal kidnapping occurring predominantly in the United States, in which parents hire rehabilitation organizations to seize children they perceive as troubled and transport them to boot camps, behavior modification facilities, residential treatment centers, substance abuse treatment facilities, wilderness therapy, or therapeutic boarding school.
+Teen escort companies regularly employ the practice of "gooning", a form of legal kidnapping occurring predominantly in the United States, in which parents hire rehabilitation organizations to seize children they perceive as troubled and transport them to boot camps, behavior modification facilities, residential treatment centers, substance abuse treatment facilities, wilderness therapy, or therapeutic boarding school.
 In most cases, the organizations send a group of people to show up by surprise and force the teenager into a vehicle.

 Children to be transported are often picked up during the middle of the night to take advantage of their initial disorientation and to minimize confrontation and flight risk.
 Aggressive tactics, such as being assaulted, restrained with handcuffs, or hogtied with cable wires, are common.
 Children are sometimes picked up at school, with the school staff unaware of the escort company's employees' true intentions.

 Children who resist are frequently threatened, restrained with handcuffs or zip ties, blindfolded, or hooded.
-Children who have been gooned frequently report post traumatic stress disorder, problems sleeping at night, and recurring nightmares into adulthood.
+Children who have been gooned frequently report post-traumatic stress disorder, problems sleeping at night, and recurring nightmares into adulthood.
 Paris Hilton's documentary This Is Paris details her experience at age 17 with gooning, culminating in her transport to Provo Canyon School where she was abused.